leopengningchuan/invoice-automation/README.md

 - `.gitmodules` – git submodules config
 - [`utils/`](https://github.com/leopengningchuan/personal_utils) – submodule used
 - `invoice_automation.ipynb` – notebook for invoice generation
-- `inv_info_sample.xlsx`– sample invoice input data
+- `inv_info_sample.xlsx`– sample invoice input data XLSX
-- `inv_template.docx` – word invoice template
+- `inv_template.docx` – invoice template DOCX
-- `SAMCO_1–4.pdf` – sample output
+- `SAMCO_1–4.pdf` – sample output PDF

 ## Instructions

 ### 1. Packages Used
-- `pandas, datetime, re`: for data manipulation
+- `pandas`, `datetime`, `re`: for data manipulation
-- [`personal_utils.docx_manipulate`](https://github.com/leopengningchuan/personal_utils): for modifying Word files
+- [`personal_utils.docx_manipulate`](https://github.com/leopengningchuan/personal_utils): for modifying DOCX files and coverting PDF files

-### 2. Invoice Template Word and Invoice Info Excel
+### 2. Invoice Template DOCX and Invoice Info XLSX
 This project uses two key supporting files to generate customized invoices:
 - `inv_template.docx`
-This is the base Word template used for invoice generation.
-It contains placeholders (e.g., `CUSTOMER`, `DOC_DATE`, `AMOUNT1`, `TOTAL_AMOUNT`, etc.) that will be replaced with actual data from the Excel sheet.
+This is the base DOCX template used for invoice generation.
+It contains placeholders (e.g., `CUSTOMER`, `DOC_DATE`, `AMOUNT1`, `TOTAL_AMOUNT`, etc.) that will be replaced with actual data from the XLSX sheet.
 The visual layout of the invoice—such as the company logo, table formatting, and footer—is pre-defined in this file.
-For the company issuing the invoice, information like the company name, address, and banking details can be edited directly within the Word file.
+For the company issuing the invoice, information like the company name, address, and banking details can be edited directly within the DOCX file.

 - `inv_info.xlsx`
-This is the base Excel file contains structured invoice data.
+This is the base XLSX file contains structured invoice data.
 Each row represents one invoice, with columns corresponding to invoice fields:

 | Invoice No. |  Customer  | Customer Address1 |    Customer Address2   | Invoice Date | Payment Terms |    Item   |       Detail      |               Unit Price               | Quantity |
 |:-----------:|:----------:|:-----------------:|:----------------------:|:------------:|:-------------:|:---------:|:-----------------:|:--------------------------------------:|:--------:|